U.S. Route 17 in South Carolina: History

-The route was part of the 1926 approved plan for a national system of highways, and appears on the approved map.
+The route was part of the 1926 approved plan for a national system of highways and appears on the approved map.
 When first signed, US 17 followed a route that went through Florence and Marion.
 The original route through South Carolina was 288 mi long.

-At the time, U.S. routes in South Carolina used a dual-numbering system; US 17 was also signed SC 1 from Georgia to Yemassee, SC 30 from Yemassee to Walterboro, SC 6 from Walterboro to Charleston, SC 2 from Charleston to Goose Creek, SC 41 from Goose Creek to Florence, SC 3 from Florence to North Carolina.
-By 1928, all of the dual numbers had been removed except for SC 2.
+At the time, U.S. Highways in South Carolina used a dual-numbering system; US 17 was also signed SC 1 from Georgia to Yemassee, SC 30 from Yemassee to Walterboro, SC 6 from Walterboro to Charleston, SC 2 from Charleston to Goose Creek, SC 41 from Goose Creek to Florence, SC 3 from Florence to North Carolina.
+By 1928, all the dual numbers had been removed except for SC 2.
 The entire route from Georgia to North Carolina was paved by 1930.
-At one point the route from Green Pond to Jacksonboro was SC 32.
+At one point, the route from Green Pond to Jacksonboro was SC 32.

+In 1931, the route was extended to Punta Gorda.

-The early routing was already identified to be shifted to the Kings Highway which would pass through Myrtle Beach and Georgetown; re-routing occurred in 1935.
+The early routing was already identified to be shifted to the King's Highway which would pass through Myrtle Beach and Georgetown; rerouting occurred in 1935.

+In 1941, the segment of roadway between the Tullifinny River and Harbor River was widened to four lanes.

+In 1947, US 17 was relocated to stay onto King Street and Columbus Street in Charleston.

+In 1952, a one-way pair was created in Charleston near the Ashley River Bridge.
+By 1959, this had been modified again to use Spring Street.

+In 1956, US 17 was widened to four lanes between Ridgeland and Pocotaligo.
+That same year, it was widened to four lanes between what is now SC 171 and Downtown Charleston.

+In 1961, a second draw span over the Ashley River was opened to traffic, this was done to reduce congestion.
+This one was officially named the T. Allen Legare Bridge.